 I also always bake my cookies on parchment.
 Then, I can slide the sheet of cookies off the baking sheet and allow them to cool on a cooling rack. removing them from the hot baking sheet is one of the keys to not over-baking cookies.

 I had never made these before and they were tasty cookies!
 Since the recipe made 48, I made 1/2 the cookies and rolled the rest of the dough in shrink wrap to put in the freezer to bake down the road.

-And they were a winner!
+This fall dessert was a winner!
 They hit the cookie craving.